 Enamel cookware is the best cooking utensil.
 Because it is durable And used for cooking in any type of oven or stove.
 Enamel fry pans are easy to clean but sometimes fade over time.
 While some discoloration is normal, There are some things you can do to restore its natural shiny finish.

 The acid in lemon, orange, and vinegar begins to dissolve the grease and grease on the fingerprints.
 But may leave some stains.
 This is the most common method of cleaning dish soap and water-faded enamel cookware.
 Use mild dish soap, dish detergent, or a mixture of liquid hand soap and mild hot water.
 Once it is completely clean, wash it off with plain water and let it dry thoroughly before using it again.

-If your enamel-coated cast iron has brown (or gray) stains, you don’t need to discard the set.
+If your enamel-coated cast iron has brown (or gray) stains, You don’t need to discard The set.
 Try this simple cleaning solution instead.
-Sprinkle baking soda on the inside of your skillet and fill it with enough hot water to cover the bottom.
+Sprinkle baking soda on The inside of your skillet And fill it with enough hot water to cover The bottom.
 Rub it around.
-Then rub with a paper towel.
-Drain off the water and wipe clean with a dry cloth.
+Then rub it with a paper towel.
+Drain off The water And wipe clean with A dry cloth.

 Discolored Enamel Cookware